Sample Graduate School Application Essay: Master’s in HR

 After graduating from the college having acquired a deep understanding of facts and theories dealing with “big” concepts such as state, nation, class, and the global economy, I joined a Cambodian radio station in 2000, working in the Department of News and Current Affairs as an International News and Current Affairs Analyst, where my extensive knowledge and profound insights earned me a daily broadcast slot just two months after starting the job.
 I was on air from 7:00 AM to 9:00 AM and then again from 1:00 PM to 2:00 PM every day for three years.
 My show covered current events, focusing mainly on global conflicts and political affairs.
 While this proved engaging at first, my initial content was eventually replaced by a desire to do more.

-For access to 100 free sample successful admissions essays, visit EssayEdge.com, the company The New York Times calls “the world’s premier application essay editing service.”
+For access to 100 free sample successful admissions essays, visit EssayEdge.com, the company The New York Times calls “the world’s premier application essay editing service” or have a look at LiveCareer’s resume samples.
 You’ll also find other great essay and editing resources (some free and some fee-based) at EssayEdge.